Matt Lehrer, Director of Coaching Education at CRI, and Coach of CRI Competitive Women

 Director of Coaching Education at CRI + Coach of the CRI Competitive Women

+When/where did you get involved with rowing?
+When did you start coaching?
 I started rowing at Denison University my freshman year with a newly reformed club program that I helped to reboot.
 I had never even heard of rowing before arriving and didn’t even know it was a sport!
 One of my now best friends asked during orientation if I would be up for helping him restart the club and being the naïve freshman I of course said yes!

 This quickly led to the start of my coaching career one year later in 2000 as we were very good at recruiting and ended up with 88 rowers and one coach, so after my grand total of one year rowing I started coaching the new novices of course!
 I knew pretty quickly that I didn’t have really any idea what I was doing and that’s what led me to CRI – what better place to learn about how to coach than in Boston!

 What’s the best piece of rowing/training advice you ever received?